-(b) Thirty (30) day prior notice of all activities associated with plugging and abandonment of well(s).
+(c) Plugging and abandonment of well within ten (10) days of notice of all activities associated with plugging and abandonment.
+Notice shall be of well(s).

-(c) Ten (10) day prior notice of cutting and capping of abandoned well(s).
+(c) Ten (10) day prior notice of cutting and capping of abandoned well(s)

-(d) Thirty (30) day prior notice of post-plugging and abandonment of well(s) accompanied by photograph of welded cap on well with API number of well, plaque, and GPS coordinates of well(s).
+(d) Thirty (30) day prior notice of post-plugging and abandonment of well(s) accompanied by photograph of welded cap on well with API number of well-, plaque, and GPS coordinates of well(s).

-(e) Thirty (30) day prior notice of planned maintenance activities and workover activities.
+(d(e) Thirty (30) day prior notice of planned maintenance activities and workover activities.
 Operator must submit twenty (20) day clearance letter prior to conducting planned maintenance activities and workover activities.